adamd9/youtube-music-story/README.md

 **Transform any artist or music topic into an immersive audio documentary**

 Music Story uses AI to generate compelling, professionally-narrated documentaries that blend historical context, artist insights, and cultural analysis with perfectly curated tracks.
-This build is YouTube-only and requires no Spotify account.

 Built with OpenAI for intelligent content generation and TTS narration, and the YouTube IFrame Player + Data API for video playback and search.